UralKrc/hotel-booking/README.md

 The tests use mock data that matches the application's data structure.
 This ensures consistent testing across different environments.

-### Key Features Tested

-- Table rendering and navigation
-- Property details display
-- Policy card display and editing
-- Form interactions (inputs, selects)
-- Data persistence after edits
-- UI element visibility and interactions

-### Testing Approach

-- **Unit Tests**: Validate individual components, reducers, and utility functions.
-- **Integration Tests**: Would be useful to test the integration of different components and services.
-(Tech debt)
-- **End-to-End Tests**: Would be useful to test the entire application.

-_Note: Implement tests as per the project's requirements and ensure coverage for critical functionalities._

-## Technical Decisions

 ### State Management with Redux Toolkit

 Utilized Redux Toolkit to simplify Redux setup, improve code maintainability, and leverage built-in best practices.